Laura-Guillory/DroughtMonitor/README.md

 | --path             | Determines where the input files can be found.
 Defaults to data/{dataset}/{year}.{dataset}.nc.
 Output will be saved in the same directory as 'full_{dataset}.nc'                                                                |
 | --datasets         | Which datasets to prepare.
 This argument is required.
 Accepts multiple arguments.
 Check DOWNLOADED_DATASETS and COMPUTED_DATASETS inside script to see options for this argument.

-### generate_graphs.py
+### generate_maps.py

-This tool accepts a netCDF file of georeferenced data as input and generates visual graphs from that data.
-It generates one graph per time slice.
-Graphs will have a colour bar legend with a customisable colour bar label, main title, and subtitle.
-Graphs will be saved in a directory defined by the `output_file_base` option.
+This tool accepts a netCDF file of georeferenced data as input and generates visual maps from that data.
+It generates one map per time slice.
+Maps will have a colour bar legend with a customisable colour bar label, main title, and subtitle.
+Maps will be saved in a directory defined by the `output_file_base` option.

 ```
-Usage: python generate_graphs.py --netcdf NETCDF_PATH --var_name VAR_NAME --output_file_base OUTPUT_FILE_BASE
+Usage: python generate_maps.py --netcdf NETCDF_PATH --var_name VAR_NAME --output_file_base OUTPUT_FILE_BASE
 ```

 Required arguments: